MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

     RESOURCE_ID=$(az group show -g $RG --query "id" -o tsv)
     ```

-1. Grant the role **Cognitive Services User** to the managed identity:
+1. Assign the **Cognitive Services User** role to the managed identity:

     ```azurecli
     az role assignment create --role "Cognitive Services User" --assignee $PRINCIPAL_ID --scope $RESOURCE_ID
     ```

-   If you get an error message about not finding a user or service principal in the graph database for your principal, check your role assignments.
-You might need to assign yourself a Global Administrator or Application Administrator role.

 # [Access keys](#tab/keys)

-You can configure the batch deployment to use the access key of your OpenAI resource to get predictions.
+You can configure the batch deployment to use the access key of your Azure OpenAI resource to get predictions.
 Copy the access key from your account, and keep it for later steps.

 ---